abrt/abrt/INSTALL.md

     $ make install

+(Note: If the build is failing, see if you don't have an older version of python3-abrt-addon already installed and try uninstalling the package as it might interfere with the build testsuite.)

 On platforms with SELinux enabled, the 'make install' command must be followed by the 'restorecon /' command.
 This is not required when installing rpm packages because rpm's selinux plugin takes care of it.